 You may want to return to work in a California public school again without being subject to earnings limitations.
 You can terminate your retirement by submitting the Reinstatement After Retirement form, available at CalSTRS.com/forms.
+If you have earned postretirement compensation in excess of the annual limit, or within the required separation-from-service period before reinstatement, you'll still be subject to these limitations.
 Your reinstatement date can be any date during the month in which we receive your signed Reinstatement After Retirement form.
-For example, if you want your retirement to end July 15, 2024, we must receive your form no later than July 31, 2024.
+For example, if you want your retirement to end July 15, 2025, we must receive your form no later than July 31, 2025.

-If you reinstate, you will pay contributions to CalSTRS for the compensation you earn, and you will accrue service credit.
+If you reinstate, you'll pay contributions to CalSTRS for the compensation you earn, and you'll accrue service credit.